ytt0/shaderlens/examples/README.md

 Using `TextureFilter`, and `MipmapFilter`, to sample the previous buffer with `textureLod` at different levels.

+## Compute Example

+A single pass Gaussian blur with a radius of 4, using Compute shader.

+- Shared arrays are used for minimizing image access calls.
+- A memory barrier is used for synchronizing the horizontal and vertical blur steps.
+- A uniform is used for scaling the blur radius.

 # Download

 A zip file with the content of this folder can be downloaded from any [release](https://github.com/ytt0/shaderlens/releases/latest).